Call 2 is Open.

 APEX is a postdoctoral fellowship Marie Skłodowska-Curie Action (MSCA) COFUND programme, based at APC Microbiome Ireland at University College Cork (UCC), and cofunded by H2020.

 The APEX programme will offer 20 prestigious two-year postdoctoral fellowships for incoming mobility across two calls over the 60 months duration of the programme.
 Call 1 is now closed and Call 2 will open early January 2019.
 Fellowships will be targeted at experienced researchers.
-(An experienced researcher must at the application deadline (1st call: 9th April, 2018; 2nd call: 9th April, 2019), be in possession of a doctoral degree OR have at least four years of full-time equivalent research experience in academia or industry).
+(An experienced researcher must at the application deadline (1st call: extended deadline 23rd April, 2018; 2nd call: 9th April, 2019), be in possession of a doctoral degree OR have at least four years of full-time equivalent research experience in academia or industry).